Trump Calls Impeachment Inquiry A 'Lynching'

 So some day, if a Democrat becomes President and the Republicans win the House, even by a tiny margin, they can impeach the President, without due process or fairness or any legal rights.
 All Republicans must remember what they are witnessing here - a lynching.
 But we will WIN!— Donald J. Trump (@realDonaldTrump) October 22, 2019

-Trump's harsh rhetoric drew an immediate response from Rep. Bobby Rush, D-Ill., who tweeted "You think this impeachment is a LYNCHING?
+Trump's harsh rhetoric drew an immediate response from Rep. Bobby Rush, D-Ill., who tweeted: "You think this impeachment is a LYNCHING?
 What the hell is wrong with you?
 Do you know how many people who look like me have been lynched, since the inception of this country, by people who look like you.
-Delete this tweet. "
+Delete this tweet."

 You think this impeachment is a LYNCHING?
 What the hell is wrong with you?— Bobby L. Rush (@RepBobbyRush) October 22, 2019